 Please read these guidelines thoroughly before sending us story pitches or manuscripts.

-Cottage Life is the magazine for and about water-based cottagers.
-Although most of our readers are based in Ontario, we welcome stories about cottages and cottaging in other parts of Canada.
-We publish six issues a year: Spring, May, Early Summer, Summer, Fall, and Winter.
+Cottage Life is a media brand for and about water-based cottagers.
+Although most of our readers are based in Ontario, we encourage stories about cottages and cottaging in other parts of Canada.
+We publish six print issues a year: March/April, May, June/July, August/September, October, and Winter, as well as daily stories on our website.

 The magazine has a strong service slant, combining useful “how-to” journalism with coverage of the people, trends, and issues in cottage country.
-We run columns and shorter features on subjects such as boating, building projects, cottage design and architecture, nature, personal cottage experience, and environmental, political, and financial issues of concern to cottagers.
+We run columns and shorter features on subjects such as boating, real estate, building projects, cottage design and architecture, nature, personal cottage experience, and environmental, political, and financial issues of concern to cottagers.
 Depending on the subject, these can be anywhere from 1,000 to 1,800 words long.
-Our front-of-the-book department, Waterfront, features short news, humour, human interest, and service items, with a maximum length of 250 words.
+Our front-of-the-book department, Waterfront, features short news, humour, human interest, and service items, with a maximum length of 400 words.
+Our other front-of-book department, Workshop, is a place for “hammer and nails” DIY stories of the same length about maintaining a cottage.
 Major features range from 1,500 to 3,000 words and cover every aspect of cottage living—including profiles of cottagers, cottages, and cottage communities, investigations of relevant environmental and political issues, and in-depth service pieces that help readers solve common cottage problems.
-The fee varies with the length and complexity of the story, and the writer’s experience.
+The fee varies with the length and complexity of the story, whether it’s for digital or print, and the writer’s experience.
 The editor and writer will agree on the fee when the story is assigned.

-Cottage Life demands accurate, lively writing that demonstrates a breadth and depth of knowledge about the cottaging experience.
+Cottage Life demands accurate, lively writing that demonstrates a breadth and depth of knowledge about the cottaging experience—but it’s important to note: you do not need to be a cottager to write for Cottage Life!
 Writers are expected to support their logic with interviews and thorough research.
 We’re looking for stories that are more than just good information—they must also be a good read.
-The only way to become familiar with Cottage Life and its style is to read a few recent issues of the magazine.
+We’re open to new types of stories, but the cottage angle should always be clear.

-Your query should include a succinct outline explaining your angle, why the story is timely and appropriate for the magazine, potential sources, and expected length.
+Your query should include a succinct outline explaining your angle, why the story is timely, potential sources, expected length, and why the story should appear in Cottage Life versus another publication.
+If we have covered your topic before, your pitch should detail how you’ll approach it from a different angle.
 If you haven’t previously written for us, please include PDFs or links to samples of your published work and some background information.
-Include your daytime telephone number and email address.
-We’re a small, very busy shop, but if you don’t hear from us in a month, please email firstname.lastname@example.org to follow up.

 Fixes and editing are normal parts of the editorial process.
 For substantial alterations, stories will be returned to you for revisions.
 If alterations are minor, changes will be made after close consultation.
-However, last-minute cuts without notification may be necessary because of space limitations.
+However, last-minute cuts without notification may be necessary because of space limitations for print stories.
+Because our digital lead times are much shorter, the editing process on these stories is not as comprehensive.

 Changing a storyline could cause problems.
 If the story doesn’t work out the way you thought it would, discuss it with us well before the deadline.
 We may not want a story that’s fundamentally different from the one you originally agreed to write.